tweag/ghc-proposals/proposals/0000-linear-types.rst

 There is an unpleasant interaction with ``-XRebindableSyntax``: ``if u then t else e`` is interpreted as ``ifThenElse u t e``.
-Unfortunately, these two construct have differrent typing rules when ``t`` and ``e`` have free linear variables.
+Unfortunately, these two constructs have different typing rules when ``t`` and ``e`` have free linear variables.
 Therefore well-typed linearly typed programs can stop typing when ``-XRebindableSyntax`` is added.

-The meta-theory of linear types in a lazy language fail if we allow unrestricted ``newtype``-s:
+The meta-theory of linear types in a lazy language fails if we allow unrestricted ``newtype``-s:

 ::